siri404-gh/sreeram.app_old/src/web/posts/home/home.md

 All this knowledge of creating websites until 2011, landed me my first job at a start up where I worked for 6 months as a PHP Developer.
 Then I got a job in a Multi National Company.
 Although I started initally as a C developer there, I found my own opportunity in Web Development in a different location in the same company.
 From there, I havent looked back.
 I have worked with developers from Apple, Bitovi and moved to London in 2016 to work for Lloyds Bank and I have been working there ever since.
 The work here has been challenging every day and I am proud to have been a good problem solver here.

 I know it is only a matter of time before I get my next big break.

-So, over the years, I have gathered a good amount of knowlegdge of the Web.
-I constantly face issues and I constantly think about solving them.
-I have grown from the boy who used Dreamweaver to create Webpages to a good programmer.
-I have other big ideas but its becoming increasingly hard to find the time to do it.
-About a month ago, I wanted to do a technical blog and all this is a result of that.

-I am also an active in instagram.
-I try to post regularly at [instagram.sreeram.app](http://instagram.sreeram.app)

-## Get in touch with me

-mailto:sreeram.com@gmail.com